nagyesta/bintray-artifact-uploader/README.md

 Bintray Artifact Uploader is meant to give the backbone of a Bintray upload Github action.

 This project is producing and publishing a simple Docker image.

+Please see the contents of [the this directory](main/src/test/script) to see usage examples.